Katherine Legge

 Personal Life

-Legge is an advocate for women in motorsports and is a member of the Women in Motorsport Commission of the FIA.
-She was inducted into the Long Beach Motorsports Walk of Fame in 2024, becoming the first woman to receive this honor, highlighting her influence and contributions to the sport.
+Legge is a member of the Women in Motorsport Commission of the FIA.
+She was briefly engaged to German racing driver Peter Terting, and her current marital status is listed as engaged.
+On 18 April 2024, she was inducted into the Long Beach Motorsports Walk of Fame, becoming the first woman to earn the honor.

 2025 Season Performance